farhadrahimiklie/Complete-C/21 One dimentional Array/Readme2.md

-# C Language Arrays: Complete Guide (1D and 2D)

-This document provides a comprehensive and structured explanation of one-dimensional and two-dimensional arrays in the C programming language.
-It is designed to help you gain a complete understanding with no skipped concepts.

 ## 1. Introduction to Arrays

 An array in C is a collection of elements of the same data type stored in contiguous memory locations.
 Arrays allow efficient storage and access of multiple values using a single variable name.